-Thailand Car Benefits Personal Income Tax
+Thailand Car Fringe Benefits Personal Tax

 Thailand does not have fringe benefits tax, and employees in Thailand are required to pay personal income tax on employer-provided fringe benefits provided to them.
 Whilst the tax code prescribes accommodation and housing allowances are fringe benefits income, the answer for cars and car allowances is found in Supreme Court Tax Case No 7536/2554.

 A taxpayer (a senior government official) received a monthly car allowance in addition to his monthly salary and position allowance.
-The taxpayer argued that his car allowance was not a fringe benefit subject to personal income tax because it was paid to him in lieu of being provided with a car by his employer, which he was entitled to, due to his senior government official status.
+The taxpayer argued that his car allowance was not a fringe benefit subject to personal income tax because it was paid to him in lieu of being provided with a car by his employer, which he was entitled to due to his senior government official status.

 The Supreme Court acknowledged that the car allowance was received by the taxpayer in lieu of him receiving a car from his employer, to which he was entitled, and noted that if the taxpayer had received a car instead of a car allowance, he would not have been subject to tax.

 But the Supreme Court also noted that the car allowance received by the taxpayer was not subject to any rules or restrictions.
-This means, the Court said, the taxpayer is free to spend his monthly car allowance on anything he chooses, which, upon retirement, he would have legal ownership of, and which is the same nature as the taxpayer's position allowance.
+This means, the Court said, the taxpayer is free to spend his car allowance on anything he chooses, which, upon retirement, he would have ownership of, and which is the same nature as the taxpayer's position allowance.

-The Supreme Court's ruling was that the car allowance is fringe benefits income under Section 39 and Section 40(1) of the Revenue Code, and also makes it clear that being provided with a car is not fringe benefits income in Thailand.
+The Court's ruling was that the taxpayer's car allowance was fringe benefits income under Sections 39 and 40(1) of the Revenue Code and makes it clear that being provided with a car is not fringe benefits income in Thailand.

 This Tax Insight is general information only.
 It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.